Skip to main content

 Conclusion

-After considering this, we can see that we are far from the silver bullet solution we are looking for.
-That is unless we take a different approach and incorporate empirical, scientific and algorithmic software to enhance and edit the source footage and allow for our actions to be reported on in such a way that makes it recordable and reproducible via the scientific method.
+After considering the quality limitations of body worn camera footage, we can see that we are far from the silver bullet solution we are looking for.
+That is, unless we take a different approach and incorporate empirical, scientific and algorithmic software to enhance and edit the source footage and allow for our actions to be reported on in such a way that makes it recordable and reproducible via the scientific method.
 Such a collaboration has begun with the key acquisition of Mediasolv by Taser and by software such as Amped FIVE.
-By tackling video evidence with this approach, we will be going a long way in the direction of providing a solution.
+By tackling body worn camera video evidence with this approach, we will be going a long way in the direction of providing a solution.

 In the next volume, we will discuss the issues surrounding storage (cost, retrieval, cloud options and public access).